TaceoLabs/co-snarks/README.md

     coSNARK, verifiable by snarkjs.
   - **co-plonk**: A library for verifying and proving a Plonk coSNARK, verifiable by snarkjs.
-  - **co-circom-snarks**: A library for the shared code of co-plonk and co-groth16.
+  - **co-circom-types**: A library for the shared types and code of co-plonk and co-groth16.

 - **coNoir**:
   - **co-noir**: The main library that exposes the functionality of **coNoir**.